dmwelch/2019-10-17-Chan_Zuckerberg/index.md

   you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
 </p>
+{% endcomment %}
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  In addition, we maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>

+<% comment %>
 <div id="python"> {% comment %} Start of 'Python' section.
 Remove the third paragraph if
   the workshop will teach Python using something other than the Jupyter notebook.